JPanThiago/Mission-Oriented-Controller-AutoGen/README.md

 # Auto-Generation of Mission-Oriented Robot Controllers Using Bayesian-Based Koopman Operator
-This code can be employed to generate controllers for various robots with different data sources.
+This code can be employed to generate controllers for various robots with diverse data sources.
 Meanwhile, example scripts including the damping pendulum (DP), tendon-driven visual pan-tilt (TDVPT), soft robot, autonomous underwater vehicles (AUV), and penguin-inspired robot are provided for recreating these models and controllers on your machine.

 ![](https://github.com/JPanThiago/mission_oriented_controller_autogeneration_framework/blob/main/fig.alg.jpg)